 According to a study by the Alzheimer’s Association, nearly 90% of older and aging adults want to age at home; however, if a person has a progressive dementia or Alzheimer's, there are some realities for them and their family members to grapple with.

-If you or a family member has been recently diagnosed with early-onset Alzheimer’s and want to remain at-home, there are financial considerations.
+If you or a family member has been recently diagnosed with early-onset Alzheimer’s and want to remain at-home, there are financial considerations for everyone from home modifications, monitoring systems, insurance costs, skilled aid support, respite and safety features are part of the equation.

 More than 11 million Americans provide care for a loved one with Alzheimer’s Disease or another dementia type – and that number will grow as our population ages.